yandex/odyssey/documentation/configuration.md

 When the value is greater than 0, it specifies the maximum amount of time in milliseconds that transmitted data may remain unacknowledged before TCP will forcibly close the corresponding connection.

-When the value is negaive, the default system user timeout will be used.
+When the value is negative, the default system user timeout will be used.

 When no value or 0 is provided `1000 * (keepalive + keepalive_keep_interval * keepalive_probes) - 500` is used.